This article may contain compensated links. Please read disclaimer for more info.

 7. Passage Choiseul – The Longest

-Passage Choiseul was named after d’Étienne-François de Choiseul-Beaupré-Stainville, War Minister and Foreign Affairs Minister during Louis XV’s reign and it is as long as this guy’s name.
-Actually, with 190 meters of length, this is the longest of the Covered Passage in Paris.
-Thanks to a recent deep restoration, the beautiful glass roof is now bathing the walkway with a nice light.
-The first and second floors of this are occupied by shops while the third floor is mainly residential.
-The Thêatre des Bouffes Parisiennes (1857), has its secondary exit in the passage so there is a certain animation in at Passage Choiseul after the show.
+Thanks to a deep recent restoration, the beautiful glass roof is now bathing the walkway with natural light.
+The first and second floors of this passage are occupied by shops while the third floor is mainly residential.
+The Thêatre des Bouffes Parisiennes (1857) has its secondary exit in the passage so there is a certain animation after the show.

 » THE PERFECT BREAK: Go to Bio Burger (#46) for a fast-food break 100% bio.
 There is no better place to relax than the Zzen – Bar à Sieste (#29) where you can take a good nap.

 » PASSAGE CHOISEUL OPENING HOURS: From Monday to Saturday from 8 am to 8 pm.
 Closed on Sundays.

 120 rue Saint-Denis et 3 rue de Palestro, Paris 2; Metro station Étienne Marcel, Line 4

 Passage du Bourg-l’Abbé in Paris 2 was built in early 1828 by the architect Auguste Lusson between the Passage du Grand Cerf and the Passage de l’Ancre.
 It formed a long walk that allowed shelter from bad weather and traffic.